 - 27. If your claim is accepted: - For coursework, e.g. a project, presentation, viva or SSC you will usually be given a 2 week extension to the deadline to submit your work - For an exam you will be withdrawn from the current sitting and entered for the next available sitting (offered a deferred sitting).
-The exam you are withdrawn from will not count as an attempt and will be discounted from your total number of attempts (see General Regulations, section 10). - 28.
+The exam you are withdrawn from will not count as an attempt and will be discounted from your total number of attempts (see General Regulations, section 10). - If applying for the removal of a penalty for late submission of an assignment, the penalty will be removed. - 28.
 If your claim for mitigating circumstances is rejected (either because you take the assessment, your claim is too late, or for another reason) then you will either be required to take the assessment or your attempt and results will stand (if you have already taken the assessment).
 It is however very important that you to tell us about anything which affected your performance and provide evidence at the time of the assessment, even if it is after you have taken the assessment (this may be used for what some courses term 'consideration'.
 Please see point 35 below. - 29.
 If your claim is accepted your marks for the assessment will be derived from the assessment you submit at the extended deadline or deferred sitting.
 If you have previously failed an attempt at the assessment your mark for the assessment will be capped in accordance with the SGUL assessment regulations. - 30.
 If your claim is not accepted you should sit or submit the assessment on the original date or deadline.
 The marks you gain for the assessment will stand or you will be assigned a mark of zero if you do not take the assessment. - 31.
 Please note that the next available sitting for an exam might be in the following academic year.
+Board of Examiners meetings are sometimes very soon after an assessment deadline (e.g. MBBS

-Board of Examiners meetings are sometimes very soon after an assessment deadline (e.g. MBBS T and F year boards can be less than two weeks after SSC deadlines) so any extension or deferral granted may mean that you cannot be considered at the Board.
+T and F year boards can be less than two weeks after SSC deadlines) so any extension or deferral granted may mean that you cannot be considered at the Board.
 For these reasons and your progression through the course or award may be delayed.